Japanese science fiction: Origins

 During the period between the world wars, Japanese science fiction was more influenced by American science fiction.
 A popular writer of the era was Jūza Unno, sometimes called "the father of Japanese science fiction."
+Another earliest pioneer was Rampo Edogawa, a pen name of Hirai Taro, who gained prominence in the early 20th century for his psychological thrillers and surrealistic narratives.
+His works, such as "The Human Chair" (1925) and "The Fiend with Twenty Faces" (1936), blurred the lines between reality and fantasy, setting a precedent for future generations of Japanese speculative fiction writers.
 The literary standards of this era, and the previous, tended to be low.
 Prior to World War II, Japanese rarely if ever saw science fiction as worthwhile literature.
 Instead, it was considered a form of trivial literature for children.